Kaesual/minetest-wasm/README.md

 Update 2025-08-10:
 - I've connected with paradust, the maintainer of the repository this one has been forked from
 - There's a [Discord community](https://discord.gg/APmB9j2M) for Luanti WASM now, for development related discussions, feedback, feature requests etc.
-- You're still invited to join the inofficial [Luanti community on app.cg](https://app.cg/c/luanti) if you want to get in touch
+- You're still invited to join the official [Video Games community on app.cg](https://app.cg/c/videogames) if you want to get in touch
 - I will try to upstream my storage changes to the original repository
 - At the same time, I consider making an app.cg-specific branch that connects the Luanti client with CG's user and community model, to enable a customized, community-integrated gameplay experience